taylor-vann/data-structures/README.md

 ## Usage ##

 Here's a bunch of boring algorithms and data structures.
-Cool beans.

 If you're studying for your comp-sci courses, you should really rely on the examples given by your professors.
 That's what'll give you the grade.

-If your teaching yourself and just need help or a guide, this is just one more perspective.
+If your teaching yourself and just need help or a guide, this is only one more perspective.
 It's not intended to be a tutorial.

-Unfortunately, considering yourself an artist creates a stigma that hinders your ability to get a technical interview let alone be taken seriously in said hypothetical interview (even if you have a solid foundation in computer science and media theory).
-This is one attempt to bridge that gap between creativity and professionalism.

-So, like I said, here's a bunch of boring-ass algorithms and unit tests.

 ### Sorts ###